MadSc1ent1st96/MadSc1ent1st96.github.io/_pages/game_space_shooter.md

 Pilot your spaceship through space!
 Destroy enemies, dodge asteroids, collect power-ups, and survive as long as possible.

+*Currently, the Start button does not work for desktop, press Enter to start the game*

 <div style="max-width: 900px; margin: auto; text-align: center;">
   <div style="position: relative; width: 100%; max-width: 900px; margin: 0 auto;">
     <iframe